 It is recommended that all samples be delivered to the laboratory as soon as possible after sampling.
 Samples should be kept cool (refrigerated), but not frozen if immediate shipping is not possible.
 Samples should be packaged to avoid breakage during shipping.
 Samples must be shipped to arrive at the laboratory with enough time for analysis before the holding time expires.

-Samples for microbiological testing should be packed with ice packs or a suitable leak-proof container of ice and shipped in insulated boxes/coolers.
+Samples for microbiological testing should be packed with ice packs or a suitable leak-proof container of ice, in such a way that the samples do not come into direct contact with the ice packs/container, arranged to prevent tipping and shipped in insulated boxes/coolers.
 Packing the sample with loose ice is not recommended as it may contaminate the sample.
 The ice should be encased in waterproof packaging or a sealed container.

 If possible, optimal temperatures conditions before packing and during transport are less than 10°C. If the temperature of the sample at the time of collection is above 10°C, there still must an attempt to keep the sample cool during transport.
 Although samples must be cool, samples for microbiological testing must not freeze during shipment.
 Some courier companies offer shipping in heated vehicles during the winter months.